#cane-creek

 Reportage

-By Hand is the Way: Cane Creek Components Factory Visit
+By Hand Is the Way: Cane Creek Components Factory Visit

 Just south of Asheville, NC, in the town of Fletcher, is the Cane Creek Cycling Components headquarters.
 Backed up to the Blue Ridge Mountains, it’s here that they assemble all of their suspension forks, shocks, and brakes by hand and continue to carry the torch of design innovation lit by their predecessor, Dia-Compe USA.
 Photographer Steve West is back from a factory tour and shares about the Cane Creek process below.